 You can really go anywhere in Tokyo on the tube.

 READ MORE: Here’s our brand new guide to travelling in Japan to help you plan your next big trip!

 Unfortunately, there are several different rail systems operating here.
 With 3 days in Tokyo, your best bet is picking up one of the 72-hour Tokyo metro tickets.
-These cost 1,500 Yen for adults or 750 for children.

 Now it’s time to decide what to do in Tokyo in 3 days.
 In my humble opinion, it’s good to have a list of places you want to check out but also remain flexible.